 If you have extra days in the West Country, there are so many amazing day trips from Bristol that you can take.
 I’ve wrote a full list, but here are some ideas:

 - The scenic Cheddar Gorge, which is where cheddar cheese comes from.
+Other things to do in Cheddar include visiting caves and learning about Cheddar Man, an ancient skeleton that was found nearby.

 - The Bristol coastline – Weston Super Mare, Portishead, Clevedon and Burnham on Sea.